kinvolk/.github/.github/ISSUE_TEMPLATE/roadmap-item.md

 ---
 name: A long-term / large feature request, aka roadmap item.
-about: Suggest a new roadmap item for Flatcar Container Linux
+about: Suggest a new roadmap item
 title: ''
 labels: "kind/roadmap"
 assignees: ''